viamrobotics/docs/docs/getting-started/installation.md

 ## Adding your pi on app.viam.com

 In your web browser, navigate to app.viam.com and log in.
+This means either you can continue with your Viam email address or a personal email you can sign up with.

-If you have not already, create a new location by filling out the form on the left and then clicking `New Location`.
+Once you are logged in, create a new location by filling out the form on the left and then clicking `New Location`.
+Location means where your robot is hosted in real life.
+This is useful if you have multiple robots in multiple locations and you would like to control them romotely via the cloud on our app.

 ![add-location](../tutorials/img/add-location.png)